redacter-man/pii-redacter/README.md

 6. **Output Generation**: Creates job directory containing:
    - Original PDF file
    - Redacted PDF file
-   - Text file with detected PII list
-   - Text file with redaction tokens/coordinates

 ### Workflow 2: Batch ZIP Processing

 1. **Input**: User provides path to ZIP file containing multiple PDFs
 2. **Extraction**: Application unzips files to the temporary processing directory
 3. **Batch Processing**: Each PDF in the archive follows the single PDF workflow
-4. **Consolidated Output**: Creates organized job directory with:
+4. **Consolidated Output**: Creates a directory in the jobs folder, identified by the date and time the job was scheduled, which contains:
-   - Individual folders for each processed PDF
-   - Summary report of all detected PII across files
-   - Batch redaction statistics
+   - Folder of input PDFs before redaction, called `input`
+   - Folder of input PDFs after redaction, called `output`

 ### Workflow 3: Output Review and Analysis